Hero background image default

 While on campus, selected participants will pursue their research projects.
 They may meet with other Guthrie Scholars to discuss their projects and what they are learning, thereby creating a collegial context in which to think about their areas of concern.

-The Center for Lifelong Learning staff arranges for applicants to meet with a faculty member whose areas of expertise coincides with their interests.
+The Center for Lifelong Learning staff arranges for applicants to meet with a faculty member whose areas of expertise coincide with their interests.
 The week includes opportunities to worship on campus as well as time for personal reflection and recreation.

 About Shirley Guthrie